The questions is ‘Does the group include enough proven leaders to be able to drive the change process?’

 The Responsibilities of SAFe Lean-Agile Leaders

-SAFe suggests seven specific activities, outlined in the Lean-Agile Leaders article, that leaders can use to improve business outcomes.
+SAFe suggests seven specific activities, outlined in the Lean-Agile Leadership article, that leaders can use to improve business outcomes.
 They are summarized below:

 - Lead the change – Exhibit and express the urgency for change.
 Communicate the need and build a plan for successful change.
 Then, understand and manage the change process, addressing problems as they arise.